eliezedeck/gobase/README.md

 Zap (from Uber) is the default logger used in this library.
 This package provides an instance called `L` which you can import in any context (for example as dot package) for quick `L.Info(...)`.

+If the environment variable `SEQ_URL` is set, it will be used as the URL to a SEQ instance.
+Consequently, logs will also be sent to SEQ for your convenience.
+If you have a specific SEQ API Token, you can set it using `SEQ_API_TOKEN`.

 ### logging/alert

 The `alert` package allows to integrate any alerting system.
 It already contains a default system for sending alert to